Train for a Career as a Pharmacy Technician

 Everything you need to succeed is included in one, low payment of

 This fee entitles you to an initial 12 months of access to the Pharmacy Technician (ASHP/ACPE) course.
 The program is designed to be completed in 4 months of full-time study, and we provide you 12 months of access to ensure you have the time you need.

 Are payment plans or financial assistance available?

 Yes, Career Step is committed to providing you with an affordable training experience.
-To provide flexibility, several payment options are available.
+To provide flexibility, a finance options is available.

 What is included with my training course?

 Everything you need to succeed is included with your Career Step program.
 You'll have: